now-i-know-my-abcd/docs/README.md

+# Now I Know My ABCD

+Welcome to the GitHub repository home of Now I Know My ABCD, a community-managed unofficial help resource for the ABCD Study! **Click the "Discussions" tab at the top of the page to access the help forum.**

 ## Issues (suggest and request updates)

 If you would like to suggest an update or addition to the Now I Know My ABCD documentation site, without writing the code yourself, first navigate to the website page you'd like to suggest a change to.
 Then, open a GitHub issue using the "open issue" link in the GitHub drop-down menu at the top of the page.
 Include a comment with your issue describing your suggested change, and a site moderator will review your issue and update the website.